kircherlab/CADD-SV/README.md

 conda env create -n run.caddsv --file environment.yaml
 ```

+The conda environment (`envs/SV.yml`) containing all packages and tools to make CADD-SV run will be installed automatically during the first run only.
+This can take some time.

 ### Annotations

-We use various annotations to feed CADD-SV with its necessary input features.
-CADD-SV automatically retrieves and transforms these annotations (see Snakefile) and combines them in bed-format at /desired-sv-set/matrix.bed
+CADD-SV depends on various annotations to provide the model with its necessary input features.
+CADD-SV automatically retrieves and transforms these annotations (see Snakefile) and combines them in bed-format at `/desired-sv-set/matrix.bed`

 Annotations can be downloaded and expanded individually.
 However, to run CADD-SV as desired and to minimize runtime and memory failures use the annotation sets as stored at XXXXXXXXXX.